EvanZimmerman307/job-management-dashboard/README.md

 > *"Let's run some checks to verify the Django backend and infrastructure have been set up correctly before moving on to the frontend."*

 Interrupting implementation to explicitly verify a layer before building on top of it can catch real problems at the lowest possible cost.
 The backend check confirmed all four API endpoints behaved correctly, including the exact shape of validation error responses, and that migrations ran cleanly inside Docker.
-The frontend check caught some UI issues with the "Update Status / Actions" column.
+The frontend check caught some UI issues with an "Update Status / Actions" column.

 Bugs discovered one layer downstream are typically more expensive to fix than bugs caught at the layer where they originate.
-Telling Claude to verify rather than just letting it proceed is an important habit in AI driven development, and follows good software engineering practice.
-In hindsight it would have been better to have Claude update its to-do list to include some verification/checks, but I only caught the issue after the agent started coding.
+Telling Claude to verify rather than just letting it proceed is an important practice in AI driven development.
+In hindsight, it would have been better to have Claude update its to-do list to include some verification/checks, but I only caught the issue after the agent started coding.

 ---